Unhall0w3d/nocthoughts-dotfiles/README.md

 5. Edit How Many Eww Bars Open
     a. nano ~/.config/eww/launch_bar
     b.
 Edit line 4 to remove "bar1" and/or "bar2" if you're only using one monitor.
 If you're using two, remove "bar2".
 If you're using 3, leave it alone.

+6. Update Sound Controls in Eww.
+    a. pamixer --list-sources
+        1. look for the input you want to control, e.g. "alsa_input.usb-Astro_Gaming_Astro_MixAmp_Pro-00.mono-fallback" and copy that name.
+        2. Open up "~/.config/eww/eww.yuck"
+        3. Line 12, edit the line from "(defpoll mic_percent :interval "3s" "pamixer --get-volume --source alsa_input.usb-Astro_Gaming_Astro_MixAmp_Pro-00.mono-fallback")" to "(defpoll mic_percent :interval "3s" "pamixer --get-volume --source your-microphone-source-name-here")".
+        4. Similarly update line 123 to use your source name as used above.
+    b. pamixer --list-sinks
+        1. look for the output you want to control, e.g. "alsa_output.pci-0000_0d_00.4.analog-surround-21" and copy that name.
+        2. Open up "~/.config/eww/eww.yuck"
+        4. Line 11, edit the line from "(defpoll volume_percent :interval "1s"  "pamixer --get-volume --sink alsa_output.pci-0000_0d_00.4.analog-surround-21")" to "(defpoll volume_percent :interval "1s"  "pamixer --get-volume --sink your-output-sink-name-here")"
+        5. Similarly update lines 96 and 234 to use your sink name as shown above.
+    c.
+As a note, you could similarly use the sink number which appears before the sink or source name from "pamixer --list-sources|--list-sinks", however, if those identifiers change on reboot or for some god forsaken reason, you'll need to update the ID.
+The name really shouldn't change and is why I recommend using the sink/source name.
 ```

 ## Installation